JoeyStanley/real/cv.md

 <br/>

-## Funding and Awards
+## Funding

+### Grants

+Innovative and Interdisciplinary Research Grant, awarded by the University of Georgia Graduate School ($2,500).

-University of Georgia Graduate School travel award.
-2017. ($220)
+University of Georgia Graduate School Dean’s Award.
+2016. ($1,250)

+### Research Assistantships

 Complex Systems and the Humanities Research Assistantship awarded by the Graduate School at the University of Georgia.
 2016--2017.

-University of Georgia Linguistics Program travel award.
-2016. ($200)

-University of Georgia Graduate School Dean’s Award.
-2016. ($1250)

 University of Georgia stipend enhancement awarded by the Franklin College of Arts and Sciences.
 2014--2015.

 University of Georgia Graduate Research Assistantship.
 2014.

+### Travel Awards

+Linguistics Society of the University of Georgia travel award.
+2017. ($50)

+University of Georgia Graduate School travel award.
+2017. ($220)

+University of Georgia Linguistics Program travel award.
+2016. ($200)

 Brigham Young University Department of Linguistics and English Language Conference Travel Grant.
 2013. ($500)